Table of Contents

 The knowledge required to manage one’s money, spending in the short term, and saving for the long term effectively is also hampering many across the workforce.
 An annual survey that tests people’s understanding of the drivers of and how to achieve financial wellness showed that personal financial literacy is generally low.
 For example, on average, U.S. adults could only correctly answer 48% of the 28 index questions.

-While 58% correctly answered questions about borrowing (loans), only 44% got questions on investing right, and 42% related to insurance.
-Perhaps more worrisome is the finding that only 35% could correctly answer questions on financial risk, indicating that they have difficulty ascertaining when they are or might be headed towards financial trouble.
+While 58% answered questions about borrowing (loans) correctly, only 44% answered questions on investing correctly, and 42% answered questions about insurance correctly.
+Perhaps more worrisome is the finding that only 35% could correctly answer questions about financial risk, indicating they have difficulty ascertaining when they are, or might be, headed towards financial trouble.
 And the lowest scores were seen amongst the younger workers, where only 37% of Gen Z and 30% of Millennials could correctly answer the questions, and female financial literacy continues to lag that of men by 15-27%.

 The issue?
-People with low financial literacy are more than four times (4X) likely to have difficulty making ends meet in a typical month, and nearly three times (3X) likely to be debt-constrained.
-They are also more than three times (3X) as likely to spend 10 hours or more per week on issues and problems related to personal finances, half of which happen during their scheduled work hours.
+People with low financial literacy are more than 4 times (4X) as likely to have difficulty making ends meet in a typical month and nearly 3 times (3X) as likely to be debt-constrained.
+They are also more than 3 times (3X) as likely to spend 10 hours or more per week on personal finance issues and problems, with half of those hours occurring during their scheduled work hours.

 Employee behavior and action are insufficient

-The impacts of these financial challenges are evident in employee behavior, where choices are being made to bypass opportunities for learning or taking advantage of employer programs.
+The impacts of these financial challenges are evident in employee behavior, where employees are choosing to bypass opportunities for learning or to take advantage of employer programs.
 For example, one study found that only 63% of workers participated in available financial education and planning programs, only 56% used Health Savings Accounts (HSAs), and 36% used student loan/tuition assistance.
 These stand in contrast to higher employee participation rates in health insurance (82%), retirement plans (90%), pensions (81%), and life insurance (74%).

 Employees are also reducing their longer-term savings rates, with 25% of employed adults doing so due to inflation, and half stopping all retirement savings completely.
 This is related to 30% of workers who report that making ends meet is difficult and 26% who state that they are debt-constrained.